 A Crew of Interns?

 LANDS projects are typically crew-based, much like the Civilian Conservation Corps, the SCA, and various state corps across the nation.
 However, due to the technical and professional nature of this experience and the projects, this is considered to be an internship.
 Participants work as a team but are given specific projects based on their experience and interest, like an internship – LANDS is a crew of interns.
-In this context, academic internship credit is available for those interested in connecting this experience with their college curriculum.

 Who are LANDS interns?